ni/semi-test-library-dotnet/docs/UserGuide/SMUMergePinGroup.md

 The following images shows the PublishDataId with Primary pin selected in the Tests tab of `Force Voltage Measure Current (FVMI)` step at Edittime and at Runtime.
 ![TestsTabPrimaryPinEdittime](../images/SMUMergePinGroup/TestsTabPrimaryPinEdittime.png)
 ![TestsTabPrimaryPinRuntime](../images/SMUMergePinGroup/TestsTabPrimaryPinRuntime.png)

-There is also a sequence style example available that showcases a complete working example of merging SMU pin groups.
-Refer to the [SMUMergePinGroup Example README](https://github.com/ni/semi-test-library-dotnet/blob/main/Examples/source/Sequence/SMUMergePinGroup/README.md) for more details.
-This example is also installed on any system using STS Software 25.5 or later, under the following directory, `C:\Users\Public\Documents\National Instruments\NI_SemiconductorTestLibrary\Examples\Sequence\SMUMergePinGroup`.